polina13/JS-Angular-MealTracker/README.md

 ## Description

-JavaScript: Angular2 Meal Tracker App.
-This application serves as a platform for the user to fill a form and add a meal, its description and calories for that particular chosen meal.
-The app also provides the user with ability to filter the meals by showing all, only healthy (meal < 300 calories) and unhealthy (meal > 300 calories); and edit them.
+Angular2 JS Meal Tracker App that serves as a platform for the user to fill a form and add a meal, its description and calories for that particular chosen meal.
+It also allows the user with ability to filter the meals by showing all, only healthy (meal < 300 calories) and unhealthy (meal > 300 calories); and edit them.

 ## Setup/Installation Requirements